Gaussian polytopes: a cumulant-based approach: Preliminaries

-The rescaled point process is given by $\mathcal{P}^{(\l)} := T_{\l}(\mathcal{P}_\l)$.
-Because of the mapping property of Poisson point processes, the rescaled point process $\mathcal{P}^{(\l)}$ is a Poisson point process on $W_\l$.
-In particular, Lemma 3.2 in \cite{CalkaYukich} shows that the intensity measure of $\cP^{(\l)}$ has density
+Because of the mapping property of Poisson point processes, the rescaled point process $\mathcal{P}^{(\la)}$ is a Poisson point process on $W_\la$.
+In particular, Equation (3.18) in \cite{CalkaYukich} shows that the intensity measure of $\cP^{(\la)}$ has density

 with respect to the Lebesgue measure on $\RR^{d-1}\times\RR$.
-In other words, \eqref{IntensityP^lambda} is the density of the image measure of $\l\gamma_d$ under the scaling transformation $T_\l$.
-It is readily seen that, as $\l\to\infty$, this density converges to
+In other words, \eqref{IntensityP^lambda} is the density of the image measure of $\la\gamma_d$ under the scaling transformation $T_\la$.
+It is readily seen that, as $\la\to\infty$, this density converges to

-which in view of Proposition 2.1 and Remark 3.2 (iv) in \cite{DST} implies that $\cP^{(\l)}$ converges in distribution to a Poisson point process $\mathcal{P}$ on $\RR^{d-1} \times \RR$ whose intensity measure has density \eqref{P} with respect to the Lebesgue measure on $\RR^{d-1} \times \RR$.
-Similarly, it follows from \cite[Equation (3.19)]{CalkaYukich} that the image measure of $R_\l$ times the Lebesgue measure on $\RR^d$ under the scaling transformation $T_\l$ has density
+which in view of Proposition 2.1 and Remark 3.2 (iv) in \cite{DST} (see also Lemma 3.2 in \cite{CalkaYukich}) implies that $\cP^{(\la)}$ converges in distribution to a Poisson point process $\mathcal{P}$ on $\RR^{d-1} \times \RR$ whose intensity measure has density as in \eqref{P} with respect to the Lebesgue measure on $\RR^{d-1} \times \RR$.
+Similarly, it follows from \cite[Equation (3.19)]{CalkaYukich} that the image measure of $R_\la$ times the Lebesgue measure on $\RR^d$ under the scaling transformation $T_\la$ has density

 with respect to the Lebesgue measure on the product space $\RR^{d-1}\times\RR$.